SuchithraChandrasekaran/CPP/README.md

 *Contribute code!

-Let’s celebrate the beauty of C++ and grow together.

 How to Get Started

 Clone the repository:

 git clone https://github.com/your-username/your-repo-name.git

 Navigate to the project folder and start exploring!

 Run the C++ code using your favorite IDE or compiler:

 g++ filename.cpp -o output && ./output